MCPWorks Platform Guide

 Create Endpoint Tools

-The create endpoint exposes 13 tools for managing your functions.
+The create endpoint exposes 25+ tools for managing your functions and agents.

 Namespace Management